-As the COVID-19 pandemic progresses, emergency measures passed by Federal, state and local governments have created a confusing patchwork of protections for tenants.
-While most of these measures temporarily prevent landlords from evicting qualifying non-paying tenants, none forgive the obligation to abide by the lease-meaning sooner or later tenants are expected to pay.
-To see if any protections apply to you, start at the Federal level and work your way down the list (from Federal, to state, to local).
-Generally the "closer to home" you get (e.g., county or city level), the better the protections will be.
-NOTE: Commercial tenants can skip directly to STEP THREE.
+Emergency COVID-19 measures passed by Federal, state and local governments have created a confusing patchwork of tenant protections.
+To see if any protections apply to you, start at the Federal level and work down the list from Federal, to state, to local.
+NOTE: Commercial tenants can skip directly to STEP THREE -Local Protections.

 STEP ONE: CHECK FEDERAL PROTECTIONS

 Federal CDC Temporary Eviction Halt

-Effective 9/4/20 through 12/31/20, the Centers for Disease Control and Prevention (CDC) announced a nationwide freeze on evictions of qualified residential tenants.
+Effective 9/4/20 through 3/31/21, the Centers for Disease Control and Prevention (CDC) has placed a nationwide halt on evictions of qualified residential tenants.
 You can read more about the CDC ban here.
-On 9/1/20 California also enacted a statewide eviction ban that generally provides greater protection for tenants experiencing financial distress because of COVID-19.
-However, if you are experiencing financial distress that is not related to COVID-19, or being evicted for a "no-fault" reason (e.g., owner move-in) you might still be protected by the CDC's eviction ban.
+California has also enacted statewide eviction bans that generally provide greater protection for tenants experiencing COVID-19 financial distress (see State Protections below).
+However, if you are experiencing financial distress that is not COVID-19 related you might still be protected by the CDC's eviction ban.
 Nolo offers an FAQ on the CDC Eviction Halt along with a free, downloadable declaration.
 NOTE: On 5/521 the U.S. Court for the District of Columbia invalidated the nationwide CDC moratorium, meaning landlords subject to the moratorium can resume evictions.

 Federal Mortgage-Based Protections